 - DEET - Use insect repellent containing DEET.
 Always use a repellent when outdoors.
 Follow product instructions, especially when using repellents on children.

 - Drain standing water in and around the house and in neighborhood areas where mosquitoes can breed.
 Mosquitoes may develop in any water that sits stagnant for three to seven days.

 If you have standing water that is unable to drain, treat them with "mosquito dunks" that kill the larvae for up to 30 days.
 A single dunk can cover 100 square feet of water.
-These are available in packs of 6 from many stores with home & garden sections.
+These are available from many stores with home & garden sections.

 The City of Euless will provide periodic spraying for mosquitoes when mosquito monitoring traps report a positive test result.
 Instead of city wide spraying, the area directly around the positive mosquito sample will be sprayed.

 Mosquito spraying will typically be performed in the late evening while most of the city population is indoors.
 Weather conditions will dictate the available times to spray since spraying will not be performed during rainfall or when wind speeds are 10 mph or greater.

 Mosquito spraying will not eliminate mosquitoes completely.
 We ask that residents also take action against mosquito infestation.
 The most effective way to reduce mosquitoes in your neighborhood is to remove their source — standing water.
 Thousands of mosquitoes can hatch from a puddle of water that is stagnant for at least four days.